LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-28-keepers-of-the-trees.md

 ## What is Keepers of the Trees?

 *Keepers of the Trees* is a local co-op puzzle platformer being developed by Studio Chili for release on Steam August 7th, 2020.
-It is set in a fantastical forest where two curious little Keepers explore, growing and de-growing plants to their advantage while they go on their adventures.
+It is set in a fantastical forest where two curious little Keepers explore, growing and de-growing plants to their advantage as they go on their adventures.

 ![KeepersLog](/assets/images/KeepersOfTheTrees/KeepersLog.jpg)
 <figcaption class="caption">The Keepers</figcaption>